grpc/proposal/A42-xds-ring-hash-lb-policy.md

 the `xds_cluster_manager` policy in the `RouteAction` design, as described above.
 The picker will use that hash to determine which endpoint to choose from the ring.

+##### Ring Construction

+The ring is a list of addresses associated with hashes, sorted by the hash.
+Subchannels will often appear more than once in the ring, and each appearance should have a different hash.
+For example, when populating the ring, this can be accomplished by combining the subchannel's address with the number of previous appearances of that subchannel in the hash algorithm's input.
+The number of entries in the ring is equal to the smallest number greater than `min_ring_size` such that the subchannel with the smallest weight has a whole number of entries, clamped to `max_ring_size`.

 ##### Subchannel State Handling